In Wyvern Rising your character is the role that you play.

 After you are able to answer these questions, we recommend writing a Character History.
 This is a brief (1-3 pages) biography of your character.
 This offers the opportunity for you to truly define who your Character is.
 (It will also get you extra role-playing points.)
 Your history can take the form of a story, journal, or memories from your Character.
 It should include the information developed from the questions above, as well as important events from your character’s past.
 Remember, the Character History helps you to develop your Character and assists the game directors in providing stories and plots that may have some special relevance for you.

-Next, choose what race your character will be.
+Next, choose what species your character will be.
 There are several options available.
-Review the Character Races section for descriptions of the various races available.
-Selecting an appropriate race is extremely important.
-You must be willing to abide by the costuming and role-playing restrictions that apply to the race you choose.
-Also, some races are more inclined to certain skills and trades than are others.
-All will have a series of racial benefits and detriments that distinguish them from other peoples.
-Humans are by far the most common race and the most adaptable.
-If you are uncertain what race you want your character to be, or if you are new to role-playing, it may be in your best interest to choose Human.
-If you choose a non-human race, you may have racial skills available for purchase in addition to those listed on the skill spheres.
-Complete racial ability listings will be made available to players only after that player has confirmed their selection of the race.
-See a game director if you choose any non-human race.
-We reserve the option to restrict the number of Characters of any non-Human race due to our desire to maintain a proper population balance.
-Additionally, players who show themselves to be incapable of adhering to the costuming and role-playing requirements of a non-human race may have their privileges revoked and made to play only Human Characters.
+Review the “Peoples” section of the website for descriptions of the various peoples available.
+Selecting an appropriate species is extremely important.
+You must be willing to abide by the costuming and role-playing restrictions that apply to the species you choose.
+Also, some species are more inclined to certain skills and trades than are others.
+All will have a series of benefits and detriments that distinguish them from other peoples.
+Humans are by far the most common people and the most adaptable.
+If you are uncertain what species you want your character to be, or if you are new to role-playing, it may be in your best interest to choose Human.
+If you choose a non-human species, you may have special skills available for purchase in addition to those listed on the skill spheres.
+We reserve the option to restrict the number of Characters of any non-Human species due to our desire to maintain a proper population balance.
+Additionally, players who show themselves to be incapable of adhering to the costuming and role-playing requirements of a non-human peoples may have their privileges revoked and made to play only Human Characters.

 Now that you understand who your character will be, it’s time to give them the skills they will use to survive in a dangerous world.
 Skills are purchased with Build points.
 The number of Build points available will vary depending upon what race you have chosen for your character.
 Skills are purchased from one or more of the twenty skill spheres.
 Choose which three of the spheres will be your Character’s Primary Skill Sphere (PSS).
 These should contain the skills that are most aligned with your character’s lifestyle.
 Keep in mind, you are not limited to your chosen PSS, but it will be more expensive, in Build points, to purchase skills from other paths.
 You do not need to pick all of your PSS to start.
 You could pick all, one, or none!
 Keep in mind that all skills purchased outside of your PSSs cost double Build to purchase.
 This includes if you purchase a skill from a sphere and later decide to include it in your PSS.